wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 This section describes Symmetric RAPPOR, a DP mechanism first proposed in
 {{EPK14}}, and refined in Appendix C.1 of {{MJTB+22}}.
 (The specification here reflects the refined version.)
 It is initialized with a parameter `EPSILON_0`.
-It takes in a bit vector and outputs a noisy version that with randomly flipped bits.
+It takes in a bit vector and outputs a noisy version with randomly flipped bits.

 Symmetric RAPPOR applies "binary randomized response mechanism" at each